Early Childhood Education, MA

 To complete the Early Childhood Education program and earn a master's degree and/or license/endorsement, students must complete the appropriate course work as outlined.
 All courses require a grade of B- or better and a 3.0 minimum GPA is required for graduation.

-During the fall and spring semesters, most courses are offered in the late afternoon and evening and meet for three hours once a week over a 16-week semester.
-Courses are offered in various formats, including completely face-to-face classes, hybrid, or online classes.
-In the summer semester, three-to eight-week sessions are offered, and courses may be in the morning, afternoon or evening.
+Courses are offered in various formats, including hybrid, remote or asynchronous online classes.
+During the fall and spring semesters, in-person courses are offered in the late afternoon and evening and meet for three hours, eight times over a 16-week semester.
+In the summer semester, eight week sessions are offered.

-For practicing full-time teachers, we recommend taking two courses each fall and spring semester, and up to two courses each summer.
+For practicing full-time educators, we recommend taking two courses each fall and spring semester, and up to two courses each summer.
 If you prefer a less intensive course load, we recommend one course each fall and spring semester.
-Please review with your faculty advisor your preferred plan.
+Please review your program plan with your faculty advisor.